 Scenes from the Fire Station Open House and Dedication

+presented to the fire station.
 The flag has previously flown over the US Capitol building.

 (No fire hoses were harmed during this ceremony)